fredrikp999/fredrikp999.github.io/_posts/2023-01-07-Argo_workflows_2.markdown

   ```
   {: file="gcp-artifacts.yaml" }

-# Working with input and output arguments in a workflow
+## Use a git-repo as input artifacts in a workflow
-...

-# Working with git-repos in a workflow
 This example shows how to clone contents from a git-repo.
 Argo will provide it to the executing container on the path specified

 ```yaml